plus-x/remixtheearth.com/wp-content/plugins/recent-posts-widget-with-thumbnails/README.txt

 2. The second screenshot shows the widget on the Widget Management Page in the backend.

 == Changelog ==

+= 5.2.2 =
+* Fixed missing feature opening links in excerpts in new windows
+* Revised FAQ

+= 5.2.1 =
+* Added greek translation.
+Thank you, Kostas Arvanitidis!
+* Tested successfully with WordPress 4.9.1

+= 5.2 =
+* Added option to set the 'more' text as link
+* Updated *.pot file and some translations

 = 5.1.2 =
 * Added japanese translation.
 Thank you very much, [Kazuyuki Kumai](https://wordpress.org/support/users/kazuyk/)